Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB for LGTs in general dimensions and with arbitrary boundary conditions

-Based on this expression, we prove the following theorem which is the modified version of the Theorem~8 in the literature~\cite{Aaronson:2004xuh}. \begin{theorem} Given any binary matrices $\mathbb{F}_2^{S \times 2N}$, we can transform them into the canonical form by the application of Clifford gates:
+Based on this expression, we prove the following theorem which is the modified version of Theorem~8 in the literature~\cite{Aaronson:2004xuh}. \begin{theorem} Given the binary representation of \(S\) independent commuting stabilizer generators in \(\mathbb{F}_2^{S\times 2N_q}\), we can transform them into the canonical form by the application of Clifford gates: